streetwriters/notesnook/apps/mobile/README.md

 ### Running the tests

-When you are done making the required changes, you will need to run the tests to make sure you didn't break anything.
+When you are done making the required changes, you must run the tests to ensure you didn't break anything.
 We use Detox as the testing framework & the tests can be started as follows:

 ### Android

-To run the tests on android, you will need to create an emulator device on your system:
+To run the tests on Android, you will need to create an emulator device on your system:

 ```
 $ANDROID_HOME/tools/bin/avdmanager create avd -n Pixel_5_API_31 -d pixel --package "system-images;android-31;default;x86_64"